play-co/facebook/README.md

 and will cause errors.
 At this point, I would recommend against any nested properties / arrays with this API.

+### FB.login

+The native Facebook SDKs prevent an app from requesting write permissions during the initial login.
+Thus, you **must only ask for read permissions** during the first login.
+Ask for write permissions the first time a user tries to share from your app.

 [facebook_js]: https://developers.facebook.com/docs/javascript/reference/v2.2
 [user_feed_docs]: https://developers.facebook.com/docs/graph-api/reference/v2.2/user/feed/